 Keema has been prepared in India since generations, but its precise origin is hazy.
 One of the key benefits of Chicken keema is that it can be cooked in one pot in not more than 15 minutes (good for singles, isn’t it?).

-It was my brother’s birthday on the 26th and I made this Keema-Mutter curry for him and my sister-in-law.
+It was my brother’s birthday on the 26th and I made Chicken Keema or Minced Chicken Curry for him and my sister-in-law.

 1/2 kg minced chicken

 1 cup tomato puree

 Salt to taste

 1 Tbsp garam masala powder

 1/2 tsp turmeric

 1/2 tsp chilli powder